FIWARE/tutorials.NGSI-v2/docs/securing-access.md

 -   [Refresh Token](https://oauth.net/2/grant-types/refresh-token)

 The primary concept is that both **Users** and **Applications** must first identify themselves using a standard OAuth2 Challenge-Response mechanism.
-Thereafter a user is assigned a token which they append to every subsequent request.
+Thereafter, a user is assigned a token which they append to every subsequent request.
 This token identifies the user, the application and the rights the user is able to exercise. **Keyrock** can then be used with other enablers can be used to limit and lock-down access.
 The details of the access flows are discussed below and in subsequent tutorials.

 The reasoning behind OAuth2 is that you never need to expose your own username and password to a third party to give them full access - you merely permit the relevant access which can be either Read-Only or Read-Write and such access can be defined down to a granular level.
-Furthermore there is provision for revoking access at any time, leaving the resource owner in control of who can access what.
+Furthermore, there is provision for revoking access at any time, leaving the resource owner in control of who can access what.

 Once the application is able to authenticate users, it is also possible to lock down access using access control mechanisms.
 Access control requires having an access policy - in other words defining who can do what.
-We have already defined roles and permisions within the [previous tutorial](roles-permissions.md), and now need to programatically enforce this policy by adding in a simple Policy Decision Point (PDP) – which evaluates and issues authorization decisions, and then secure access by enforcing the decision using a Policy Enforcement Point (PEP).
+We have already defined roles and permissions within the [previous tutorial](roles-permissions.md), and now need to programmatically enforce this policy by adding in a simple Policy Decision Point (PDP) – which evaluates and issues authorization decisions, and then secure access by enforcing the decision using a Policy Enforcement Point (PEP).